Repealing and Amending (Second) Act, 2017

-The Repealing and Amending (Second) Act, 2017 is an Act of the Parliament of India that repealed 131 Acts, and also repealed nine Ordinances promulgated by the Governor-General of India before independence.
+The Repealing and Amending (Second) Act, 2017 is an Act of the Parliament of India that repealed 131 Acts, and nine Ordinances promulgated by the Governor-General of India before independence.
 It also made minor amendments to The Plantations Labour Act, 1951, The Juvenile Justice (Care and Protection of Children) Act, 2015, and The Rights of Persons with Disabilities Act, 2016.
 The Act was the fifth such repealing act tabled by the Narendra Modi administration aimed at repealing obsolete laws.

 Background and legislative history

-Prime Minister Narendra Modi advocated the repeal of old laws during his 2014 general election campaign.
+Prime Minister Narendra Modi had advocated the repeal of old laws during his 2014 general election campaign.
 At the 2015 Economic Times Global Business Summit, Modi stated, "Our country suffers from an excess of old and unnecessary laws which obstruct people and businesses.
 We began the exercise of identifying unnecessary laws and repealing them.
 1,877 Central laws have been identified for repeal."